2019 Annual Meeting – Call for Abstracts for Poster Session

 - By participating in the poster session and attending the Idaho Academy Annual Meeting and Exhibits, you are afforded networking opportunities with other students and dietetic professionals at your poster session and throughout the meeting.

-Posters will be on display Thursday, April 19th between 11:30am-1:30pm.
-We request your presence to discuss your abstract on research and project, or program reports with conference attendees from 12:00pm – 1:30pm.
-Please note that travel and expenses associated with the poster (along with meeting registration) are the responsibility of the applicant.
+Posters will be on display Friday April 29th.
+Details will be sent to presenters.
+One author must be present to discuss your research or program with conference attendees.
+Please note that travel and expenses associated with the poster (along with meeting registration) are the responsibility of the applicant(s).

 Additional information as follows: